-The profession of anesthesiologist is quite difficult and requires a broad knowledge of medical disciplines.
+The profession of anesthesiologists is quite difficult and requires a broad knowledge of medical disciplines.
 Not all of the students can get to the professional level that easy.
 To be eligible for medical school admission and state licensure each student must be thoroughly prepared.
 Those who fail to meet admission requirements will be required to take a re-training or advance knowledge by gaining more clinical experience.
 Students’ eligibility for medical school and licensure is typically defined through the exams.
 As a rule, they are administered by the state examination authorities and are taken when you pass the most important stages to become an anesthesiologist.
+These tests evaluate students’ educational achievements and give a proper assessment of their performance as they move up the academic ladder.
+Testing is proved to be very effective for maintaining high standards of services in U.S. healthcare.
 Read on to find out what exams a person must pass to become an anesthesiologist.

 The next test is required for getting a license to practice anesthesiology.
 This test is compiled and administered by the American Board of Anesthesiology and takes place at Pearson Vue Testing Centers located across the country.
 This exam is broken into two parts and usually is carried out each year in August.

-Part Two exam is available for individuals who successfully complete the first part.
+Individuals who successfully complete the first part can apply for the Part Two Examination.
 This exam is aimed at evaluating your practical performance as well as communication skills.
 Examination Part Two takes place in Raleigh, North Carolina.
 Candidates get 2 clinical cases for which they will have to explain their actions to the examination board.
 The interview is 35 minutes in duration.

 Anesthesiologists who take sub-specialty such as pain medicine, hospice and critical care will have to take an additional exam to be allowed to practice in these sub-specialties.
 This exam is aimed to check the basic and clinical science as well as subspecialties and ethics in anesthesiology.